mui/mui-x/docs/data/date-pickers/adapters/adapters.md

 ## Why do you need a library ?

+Just like most pickers, the MUI Date and Time Pickers need a library to manipulate the dates.

+TODO

+The specificity of the MUI Date and Time Pickers is to let you choose which library you want to use for the date manipulation.
+This lets you pick the library you already use in your application, without adding an extra one in your bundle.

+To achieve this, both `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` exports a set of **adapters** which exposes the date manipulation libraries under a unified api.

 ## Available libraries

 The Date and Time Pickers currently support 4 date-libraries: